6GO-it/docker-laravel/README.md

 This docker image contains everything but Database, in order to include the database you need to manually create it and liking it.

-### Why keep the database outside?
+### No database inside

-Because we think that the database should have its own container in order to maintain a certain degree of scalability.
+We think that the database should have its own container in order to maintain a certain degree of scalability.

 ## How to use this container